suncoast-devs/handbook/lessons/react-intro/index.md

 </div>

-Since we now have an array of the `<NewsArticle/>` we can simply place them where we want them in place of the hard coded data.
+Since we now have an array of the `<NewsArticle/>` we can simply place them where we want them in place of the hardcoded data.

 ```javascript
 import React, { Component } from 'react'